How to make thin and crispy low carb grilled pizza with flour tortillas! A great summer recipe idea for a barbecue and outdoor party.

 We used flour tortillas, a friend had told me to use these and they worked GREAT! you get a nice crispy crust – but you could also make your own pizza dough if you’d like.
 I’m going to explain the way we made them with the tortilla shells on a gas grill.

-Brush both sides of your tortillas with olive oil.
+- Brush both sides of your flour tortillas with olive oil.

-We used precooked Tyson grilled chicken, browned hamburger and canadian bacon.
+- We used precooked grilled chicken, browned hamburger and ham.